furqantariq/furqantariq.github.io/content/posts/order-of-assassins.md

 The martial elements it possesses are not just a "bug" but they are there by design.

-One could argue that Islam is a religion that embodies these political, social, and cultural values, but I consider it more as a socio-political framework that encompasses theological ideology.
+One could argue that Islam is a religion that embodies these political, social, and cultural values, but I consider Islam more as a socio-political framework that encompasses theological ideology.